alex-alina/run-tracker-app/README.md

 When a user clicks on their name, they are sent to their Runs' Status page, where they can add or delete entries.

 The goal of this project was to build a responsive SPA to track users runs taken at different dates and display them in a list and a graph.
+The project's directories are structured by responsibility.

 **Project's status: WIP**

 ## Tech stack

 * React